marklogic/flux/docs/export/export-archives.md

 If the option is not included, all metadata will be included.

-## Enabling point-in-time queries
+## Exporting consistent results

-Flux depends on MarkLogic's support for
-[point-in-time queries](https://docs.marklogic.com/11.0/guide/app-dev/point_in_time#id_47946) when querying for documents, thus ensuring a [consistent snapshot of data](https://docs.marklogic.com/guide/java/data-movement#id_18227).
+By default, Flux uses MarkLogic's support for [point-in-time queries](https://docs.marklogic.com/11.0/guide/app-dev/point_in_time#id_47946) when querying for documents, thus ensuring a [consistent snapshot of data](https://docs.marklogic.com/guide/java/data-movement#id_18227).
 Point-in-time queries depend on the same MarkLogic system timestamp being used for each query.
 Because system timestamps